tommasop00/EasyBank/cmake-build-debug/test/lib/googletest/docs/advanced.md

 namespace foo {

-class Bar {  // We want googletest to be able to print instances of this.
+class Bar {  // We want googletest to be able to toString instances of this.
 ...
   // Create a free inline friend function. friend std::ostream& operator<<(std::ostream& os, const Bar& bar) {
-    return os << bar.DebugString();  // whatever needed to print bar to os }
+    return os << bar.DebugString();  // whatever needed to toString bar to os }
 };